Banaanas/battleship-TOP/README.md

 <!-- TABLE OF CONTENTS -->

 ## About the Project
-Weather Application achieved as part of <a href="https://www.theodinproject.com/courses/javascript/lessons/weather-app">The Odin Project - JavaScript curriculum</a>.
+Battleship Game achieved as part of <a href="https://www.theodinproject.com/courses/javascript/lessons/battleship">The Odin Project - JavaScript curriculum</a>.

 <p align="center">
   <a href="https://banaanas.github.io/my-weather-app/">